 He is interested in using statistical models to try to understand the world.
 And particularly how we get the data that go into those models; whose data are systematically missing; how we clean, prepare, and tidy data before they are modelled; the effects of all this on the implications of our models; and how we can reproducibly share the totality of this process.
-This research interest has a few different applications.
-One of those is natural language processing (NLP), where he is interested in understanding the effects of bringing together large, biased datasets and enormous models, and how this can be improved.
-Another is Multilevel Regression with Post-stratification (MRP), where he examines the effects of trying to establish a correspondence between two datasets.
+He tries to develop students that are skilled not only in using statistical methods across various disciplines, but also appreciate their limitations, and think deeply about the broader contexts of their work.

 He enjoys teaching and aims to help students from a wide range of backgrounds learn how to use data to tell convincing stories.
-In Information he has taught ‘Experimental Design’ and lead reading courses in ‘Ethics and Data Science,’ ‘Information Management in Interdisciplinary Research’ and ‘Reproducible Data Science.’
-In Statistical Sciences he has taught ‘Surveys, Sampling, and Observational Data’ and lead a reading course in ‘Natural Language Processing.’
+He teaches in both the Faculty of Information and the Department of Statistical Sciences at both undergraduate and graduate levels.
 He is a RStudio Certified Tidyverse Trainer.

 He is married to Monica Alexander and they have two children.
 He probably spends too much money on books, and certainly too much time at libraries.
 If you have any book recommendations of your own, then he’d love to hear them.